yamt/midonet-kubernetes/README.md

      Kubernetes Node names are same for each nodes.
 It's usually the case because both of them are inferred from the hostname.

-1. Create a MidoNet logical router.
-   See the "Cluster router" section below.
-   Record its UUID for the later use.
-2. "kubeadm init" with Node IPAM enabled.
+1. "kubeadm init" with Node IPAM enabled.
    (This integration relies on Node's spec.PodCIDR.)
 <pre>
 	% kubeadm init --pod-network-cidr=10.1.0.0/16
 </pre>
-3. Remove kube-proxy.
+2. Remove kube-proxy.
    (It isn't necessary or compatible with this integration.
    Unfortunately, kubeadm unconditionally sets it up.)
 <pre>
 	% kubectl -n kube-system delete ds kube-proxy
 </pre>
-4. After stopping kube-proxy, you might need to remove iptables rules installed by kube-proxy manually.
+3. After stopping kube-proxy, you might need to remove iptables rules installed by kube-proxy manually.
    Note: the following commands would remove many of relevant rules but leave some of rules and chains installed by kube-proxy.
 The simplest